502 Paid Holidays, All Staff

-The following public holidays will apply to part-time (less than twenty-four (24) hours per week averaged over a two (2) week pay period; sixteen (l6) hours for the C.U.P.E.
-1334 unit) and student employees unless they:
+The public holidays listed below will apply to part-time (less than twenty-four (24) hours per week averaged over a two (2) week pay period; sixteen (l6) hours for custodial, trades, and maintenance) and student employees unless they:

-(a) fail without reasonable cause to work all of their regularly scheduled days of work before or after the public holiday; or
+- fail without reasonable cause to work all of their regularly scheduled day of work before or after the public holiday; or

-- Family Day, Good Friday, Thanksgiving Day, Victoria Day, Christmas Day, Canada Day, Boxing Day, Labour Day, New Year's Day
+The holidays are Family Day, Good Friday, Thanksgiving Day, Victoria Day, Christmas Day, Canada Day, Boxing Day, Labour Day and New Year's Day.

 The August Civic Holiday AND Day Before New Year's Day are not public holidays for part-time employees.